AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 On the C side we expect that p is passed by copy and indeed that is how we find it.
 That said, passing record to structs by reference is the more common mechanism.

 Next, consider passing array values, both to and from C. When passing an array value to C, remember that Ada array types have bounds.
 Those bounds are either specified at compile time when they are declared, or, for unconstrained array types, specified elsewhere, including at run-time.

 Array types are not first-class types in C, and C has no notion of unconstrained array types, or even of upper bounds.
-Therefore, passing an unconstrained array type value is a little tricky.
+Therefore, passing an unconstrained array type value is interesting.
 One approach is to avoid them.
-Instead, declare a large constrained array as a subtype of the unconstrained array type, and then just pass the actual upper bound you want, along with the array object itself.
+Instead, declare a sufficiently large constrained array as a subtype of the unconstrained array type, and then just pass the actual upper bound you want, along with the array object itself.

 .. code-block:: ada

    type List is array (Integer range <>) of Interfaces.C.int;

-   subtype Constrained_List is List (Positive);
+   subtype Constrained_List is List (1 ..
+100);

-   procedure P (V : Constrained_List;  Size : Int);
+   procedure P (V : Constrained_List;  Size : Interfaces.C.int);
    pragma Import (C, P, "p");

    Obj : Constrained_List := (others => 42);  -- arbitrary values